 We recognise the role of labour rights due diligence in bringing our commitments to life.
-This section describes the due diligence taken in assessing potential modern slavery risks.
+This section describes the due diligence and remediation process taken in assessing and addressing potential modern slavery risks.

 In our supply chains, our direct suppliers undergo pre-contract screening, and this includes screening against sanctions lists for human rights abuses and evidence of slavery.